Redundancy FAQs – An Employer’s Guide

 What steps should a consultation process include?

 Matters to be discussed during an individual consultation meeting depend on the business rationale and specific set of circumstances in any redundancy exercise.
-As a minimum the consultation process should allow:

-• where appropriate, an opportunity for employees to comment on and/or challenge the selection pool and selection method;
+- Where appropriate, an opportunity for employees to comment on and/or challenge the selection pool and selection method;

-• consideration of any alternative vacancies including any suitable alternative employment.
+- Consideration of any alternative vacancies including any suitable alternative employment.

 What are our obligations in respect of alternative employment and what is “suitable alternative employment”?